 However, scientists say attempting to categorize medical marijuana by the species oversimplifies the choice and produces inconsistent results.
-Looking at a plant’s cannabinoid profile is a much more accurate way of predicting medical marijuana’s effects, though it’s complex.
-Sativa and Indica contain dozens of chemical compounds, with THC and CBD the most studied and well-known.
+Looking at a plant’s cannabinoid profile is a much more accurate way of predicting medical marijuana’s effects.

 The industry is evolving toward a better classification system, but it will take some time to overcome old stereotypes.
-For now, you can learn about the sativa strains Americans love and what other properties dictate how cannabis makes you feel, according to science.
+For now, you can learn about the sativa strains Americans love and what other properties dictate how cannabis makes you feel.

 Most Popular Sativa Strains in America

 - Sour Diesel – Hailing from California’s Emerald Triangle, the highly lauded Sour Diesel is actually a blend of 70% Sativa and 30% Indica said to produce a physical, clear high that offers lasting pain relief and energizing cerebral effects.
 With resinous buds and a pungent diesel fuel and earth flavor, this strain is fast-acting.